Is WriteStory an agency?

 Can you manage the entire project?

 Sure.
 I’m adept at pulling together the right resources and keeping all the balls in the air.
-Over the years, I’ve developed a trusted network of professionals who deliver market research, design, photography, video production, voice-over talent, printing, mailing and other resources.
-Although I can coordinate all these resources, they work for you, not me, so there is no mark-up in their fees.
+I’ve developed a trusted network of professionals who deliver market research, design, photography, video production, voice-over talent, printing, mailing and other resources.
+I'll coordinate all these resources, but they work for you, not me, so there is no mark-up in their fees.
 We’ll get the job done for you.

 Where are you based?
 Can you work at our office?

-I’m in the Milwaukee/Madison area and an easy commute to Chicago.
+I’m in the Chicago /Milwaukee / Minneapolis triangle and Naples, Florida.
 I'm as comfortable working from your place as mine and have worked onsite for clients from the Twin Cities to the East coast.
-Sometimes new clients like me to work onsite initially so I get to know the organization, absorb its culture and connect with its people and resources.
+Sometimes new clients ask me to work onsite initially so I get to know the organization, absorb its culture, and connect with its people and resources.
 I’ve worked onsite for as long as a year while helping a corporate client with a rebranding and launch of a new website.
 Most clients are comfortable with providing clear guidance and handing off the project.
 I’m a fast learner, a self-starter and highly organized, so you can be confident that I work well independently.